CootCraig/nanoc_blog/blog/content/posts/2015-11-01-gothic-arch-shed.md

 using Visa, MasterCard, Discover, or Amex.
 Plans & Manual: $18.00 plus
 $2.00 p&h.

+# Arch Math and Design

+## thisiscarpentry.com - Circular-Based Arches

+<a href="http://www.thisiscarpentry.com/2012/01/06/circular-based-arches-part-1/" target="_blank">Circular-Based Arches – Part 1: One-Centered and Two-Centered Arches</a>

+## mathinsight.org

+<a href="http://mathinsight.org/elliptic_paraboloid" target="_blank">The elliptic paraboloid</a>

+Equation: z=Ax2+By2
+(where A and B have the same sign)

 ~~~~~~~~~~~~~
+html boilerplate
 <a href="" target="_blank"></a>
 <img src="" width="100px">
 ~~~~~~~~~~~~~